 Oxygenic components are added to gasoline fuels for different reasons.
 Generally, alcohols and ether are concerned here.
 As oxygenic components alter the properties of a fuel, their portions are regulated in the fuel standards of the individual countries

 Applicability of E10 fuel for Mercedes-Benz, Maybach, AMG and smart cars:

 The vast majority of all Mercedes-Benz passenger cars as well as all Maybach, AMG and smart vehicles with gasoline engines can be operated with E10 fuel.

-Exceptions are Mercedes-Benz models from the first generation of direct injection (C 200 CGI/model 203 and CLK 200 CGI/model 209) from the years 2001 - 2005.
-Exceptions are as well models which were equipped ex factory without a controlled three-way catalytic converter or with a carburetor.
+Mercedes-Benz models with the first generation direct injection (C 200 CGI/model 203 and CLK 200 CGI/model 209) from the years 2001 – 2005 are exempt.
+Likewise models, that were not produced with a controlled three-way catalytic converter or equipped with a carburetor are ex works exempt.
 These are generally older than 25 years old.
-In case of doubt, information on E10 compatibility is also available through the Service Hotline 00800 17777777 or on the Mercedes-Benz homepage
+In cases of doubt, information on E10 compatibility is also available via the Europe-wide service hotline 00800 17777777 or on the Mercedes‑Benz

-(Option: Mercedes world/Innovation/Biogenic fuels).
+(Option: Mercedes Welt/Innovation/Biogene Kraftstoffe).
 The homepage also has an interactive tool for an immediate E10 compatibility check for a vehicle when the vehicle identification number is entered.